mesosphere/dcos-docs-site/pages/docs/1.10/support/index.md

 ---
+layout: layout.pug
-post_title: Support and Feedback
+title: Support and Feedback
-nav_title: Support
+navigationTitle: Support
-menu_order: 170
+menuWeight: 170
 ---

 DC/OS is a free and open source project and community-supported product.